 \end{itemize}

-The remainder of the paper is organized as follows: Section \ref{sec:Background} gives a brief summary of NMF, and the existing parallel NMF implementations.
-In Section~\ref{sec:Implementation}, we give the detail of the design considerations and choices for a salable, parallel, and efficient algorithm in different configurations of the data size and available GPU VRAM as well as the complexity of the new implementation.
-The demonstration of the efficacy of pyDNMF-GPU with different benchmark results and the validation of benchmark results on a synthetic dataset with a predetermined number of latent features is shown in Section~\ref{sec:results}.
-We finally conclude with summaries and suggestions of possible future work directions in Section \ref{sec:Conclusion}.
+The remainder of the paper is organized as follows: Section~\ref{sec:Background} gives a summary of NMF and the existing parallel NMF implementations.
+In Section~\ref{sec:Implementation}, we detail the design considerations and choices for a scalable, parallel, and efficient algorithm in different configurations of the data size and available GPU VRAM, as well as the complexity of the new implementation.
+The efficacy of pyDNMF-GPU with different benchmark results and the validation of benchmark results on a synthetic dataset with a predetermined number of latent features is shown in Section~\ref{sec:results}.
+We finally conclude with summaries and suggestions of possible future work directions in Section~\ref{sec:Conclusion}.